WELSH CHESS UNION CONSTITUTION

 (c) Spouse or civil partner of a person who was born in Wales

-(d) For the Welsh Championship (Henry Golding Trophy) and the Welsh Women’s Championship, any previous winner of the corresponding event.
+(d) For the Welsh Championship (Henry Golding Trophy) and the Welsh Women’s Championship, any previous

 (e) Ten years consecutive residence in Wales at any time prior to the event in question.

-(f) Residence in Wales for at least two years immediately before the event in question.
+(f) Residence in Wales for at least two years immediately before the event in question

 (g) Competing in the equivalent Championship in at least one of the previous three years.

-In addition at the time of entry to a closed championship a player must be a registered member of the WCU and registered as a Welsh player by FIDE.
+In addition at the time of entry to a closed championship a player must be a registered member of the WCU

 (ii) Internal Junior Events